 EMERGENCY CLOSURE

-As well as being a CCTV hub the control room performs the majority of the councils out of hours functions as well as other functions under SLA which have an immediate impact on the ability of council departments and organizations to perform safeguarding and emergency procedures.
+As well as being a CCTV hub the control room performs the majority of the councils out of hours functions, as well as other functions under an SLA, which have an immediate impact on the ability of council departments and organisations to perform safeguarding and emergency procedures.
 It is imperative that these functions are transferred to a competent host.
-These include BBC Highways OOA functions and BPHA CCTV and fire alarm responses
+These include BBC Highways OOA functions and BPHA CCTV and fire alarm responses.

-BPHA – Monitoring of BPHA buildings is to covered in the appropriate SLA
+BPHA – Monitoring of BPHA buildings is to be covered in the appropriate SLA.

 Reasons why the control room will be closed and evacuated include: